jscodesurl/AnalyticsPython_StatsCan/README.md

 - Saving all the response tables and graphs in /Datasets, with common prefix 'output'

 ## Task Five: Tracking SDG Goal 5: Achieve gender equality and empower all women and girls
-The file used for this task is 'Tracking SDG Goal 5.ipynb', it explore the different metrics from the 2022 Labour Force Surveys to better understand Canada's alignment with the UN Goal
+The file used for this task is 'Tracking SDG Goal 5.ipynb', it explore the different metrics from the 2022 Labour Force Surveys to better understand Canada's alignment with the UN Goal.

-As with previous task, all the response tables and graphs in /Datasets, with common prefix 'output'
+As with previous task, all the response tables and graphs in /Datasets, with common prefix 'output'.

 ## Thought Process
 Here is the link to to [UN Sustainable Development Goal 5](https://sdgs.un.org/goals/goal5).